Conference centre managers ensure the smooth running, effective management, success and profit of a conference centre

-There are a number of specialist conference agencies which may offer job opportunities.
+Specialist conference agencies may offer job opportunities.

 Most conference centre managers will already have relevant experience in the hotel, catering or travel industry and will have moved into this role from a more junior or related position.

-Progress in this area is limited, as a conference centre manager tends to be the most senior role within a conference centre.
+Career progression can be limited as a conference centre manager tends to be the most senior role within a conference centre.

-However, conference centres based within hotels will have a hotel general manager who is normally more senior than a conference centre manager.
+However, conference centres based within hotels will have a hotel general manager, who is normally more senior than a conference centre manager.

 Larger organisations or 'groups' will employ an area manager or director.
 There are only a few of these roles available, so competition is likely to be fierce.
-There is a tendency for senior management positions to be filled internally.